rehierl/abstract-properties/14-x-properties/x-tree-operations.md

 - removal of a node in a tree
 - removal of an item from an ordered set
 - a tree falls apart - an order remains intact

+node trees / operations
+- the definition of operation as an application of generic properties
+- i.e. in regards to defining the scope of an operation
+- builds upon the definition of scopes - i.e. "scope x of node y"
+- remove = always the removal of an entire suffix/intervall in regards to the appropriate node order

+point out the difference in default cases
+- in regards to the removal of an item
+- total/sequences - defaults to type-0 scopes
+- partial/trees - defaults to type-1 scopes
+- we do treat sequences and trees differently